Dhitchen28963/La-Citadelle-Project1/README.md

 ### Index.html page

 * **Navigation**
- * Featured underneath the main header and include:
+ * Featured underneath the main header, the navigation menu includes the following links:

     * **Home**, Which will revert back to the main page (index.html).
     * **About**, Which will allow the user to jump to the about us section of the homepage.